Villa Carlotti

 - M_ITINERARI_STORIA_ARTE_CULTURA

-The palace features a south-facing facade with three tiers of windows on three floors.
-The ground-floor windows are in a 16th-century style with a typical grille and belong to the original building, as does the entrance portal framed by a characteristic rusticated stonework.
-The main transformation works were mostly carried out between 1670 and 1711 by Giulio Carlotti.
-Two rooms were added to each side of the original 16th-century core, thereby extending the façade which acquired a Neoclassical appearance.
-The granary was raised and equipped with new baroque-style lobed rectangular windows.
-In the central part, a loggia with two tiers of arcades was built, whose ground-level openings are divided by smooth rusticated pillars and an architrave that recalls the design of the portal; while on the main floor, two central columns and two square-section pilasters on the sides support three arches.
-Surmounting the loggia is a sinuous molding topped by a statue representing “Jupiter with eagle,” at whose feet the coat of arms of the Carlotti marquises is depicted.
-The statue of this deity, attributed to Francesco Filippini, is likely the only surviving piece from a larger cycle of statues depicting Greek deities.
-At the center of the top, in a marble cartouche, the date 1704 is inscribed, marking the completion of the work on this element of the building.
+In the central part, a loggia was built with two orders of porticoes, the ground-level openings divided by pillars with smooth rustication, and an architrave that echoes the design of the portal; while on the noble floor, two central columns and two square-section pilasters support three arches.
+Above the loggia is a sinuous molding with a statue representing "Jupiter with an eagle," at whose feet is displayed the coat of arms of the Carlotti marquises.
+The statue of this deity, attributed to Francesco Filippini, is likely the only surviving piece of a larger cycle of statues depicting Greek gods.
+At the center of the frieze, in a marble cartouche, is engraved the date 1704, marking the completion of this element of the building.

-The interior of the villa has the typical layout of a Venetian house with a central hall from which the side rooms open.
-The walls were supposed to be framed by 18th-century stuccoes that now no longer exist.
+The interior of the villa has the typical layout of a Venetian house, with a central hall from which the lateral rooms open.
+On the walls, 18th-century stuccos once framed frescoes that are no longer present.

 Opening times